wrgeorge1983/Tom/README.md

 equipment or handling credentials etc.

 All of these are solveable, but there's rarely a reason to solve it differently for each project.
-Also, they can be cumbersome and fragile with unpleasant dependence system details (looking at you TextFSM!)
+Also, they can be cumbersome and fragile with unpleasant dependence on system details (looking at you TextFSM!)

+Network Automation has a huge toolbox, and integrating with all of it (especially doing so well) is a huge challenge.

 - **Transport/Drivers** - Netmiko, scrapli, etc.
 - **Parsing engines and templates** - TextFSM, ttp, genie, etc.